Support Youth in Your Community Through FOS

 More than 35,000 youth supported by more than 7,500 adult volunteers participated in Scouting programs in central Indiana last year.
 Financial support is crucial to provide the facilities, materials, programs, training, activities and Scouting leadership for Crossroads of America Council.

-The Friends of Scouting (FOS) annual giving campaign raises a significant portion of the council’s budget from the families of youth who participate in Scouting.
+The Friends of Scouting (FOS) annual giving campaign raises a significant portion of the council’s budget from the families of youth who participate in Scouting and is kicked off with the Governor’s Luncheon for Scouting in December.
 You help make all the difference!

 How does FOS work?

 The campaign kicks off during the Governor’s Luncheon for Scouting in December and wraps up by March.
-Each presented with receive council prepared materials to make a successful 10 minute presentation.
+Each presenter will receive council prepared materials to make a successful 10 minute presentation.

 Instant recognition for all gifts and pledges is done at a pack or troop meeting for any giving level.
 The presenter will be responsible for following up with the unit FOS chairman to contact the families that were not at the presentation.
 They will collect the pledge cards and the contributions and deliver them to the district executive or local council service center.